|

 The Vocabulary Teacher's Book of Lists.
 Edward Fry,

-Book of Lists offers
+The Vocabulary Teacher’s Book of Lists

-or as a writer’s reference as well as vocabulary improvement.
+lessons or as a writer’s reference as well as vocabulary improvement.

 There are two dozen teaching methods in the Methods chapter and